FORT MASSAPEAG LECTURE 4/7/2026 MPL

-Despite previous preservation efforts, the fort site faced a threat from proposed street plans that would bisect its outline, jeopardizing its protected status.
+Despite previous preservation efforts, the Fort Massapeag site faced a renewed threat in the 1950s: proposed street plans that would have cut directly through the historic earthworks, jeopardizing its protected status.

 Rediscovery Efforts: Local preservationist John O'Halloran conducted crucial aerial surveys to accurately relocate the fort's embankment.

-Expert Mapping: O'Halloran enlisted archaeologist Carlyle Smith (who had surveyed the site in 1938) to remap and document the boundaries, reinforcing the case for its protection.
+Expert Mapping: O'Halloran enlisted archaeologist Carlyle Smith (who had surveyed the site in 1938) to return and meticulously remap the boundaries, strengthening the scientific case for protection.

-Citizen Advocacy: A dedicated group of citizens, collaborating with local officials like John MacLean and George Peters, successfully halted a developer's plans to destroy the land, leading to the Town of Oyster Bay's decision to purchase the property for permanent preservation.
+Citizen Advocacy: A dedicated coalition of citizens, collaborating with local officials like John MacLean and George Peters, successfully blocked the developer's plans.
+Their advocacy led to a decisive victory: the Town of Oyster Bay agreed to purchase the property, securing it for permanent preservation.

 Composite map drawn in 1954 of Fort Massapeag's contour by Carlyle Smith based on a composite of Smith and Solecki Maps.
 Image courtesy of Garvies Point Museum.